 Română – Romanian

 ภาษาไทย – Thai

 Note: Viruses not to scale

-Sources: King County Public Health, World Health Organization (WHO), Centers for Disease Control and Prevention, Dr. Matthew Frieman, University of Maryland School of Medicine, Hawaii National Public Radio, University of California San Francisco Health, Los Angeles Times, National Geographic
+Sources: Public Health – Seattle & King County, World Health Organization (WHO), Centers for Disease Control and Prevention, Dr. Matthew Frieman, University of Maryland School of Medicine, Hawaii National Public Radio, University of California San Francisco Health, Los Angeles Times, National Geographic